Karthik900/Media-Lab/README.md

 # Media-Lab
-A status website for an assignment.
+A static website for an assignment.